nate-johnston/neutron/doc/source/devref/quality_of_service.rst

   argument.
 * get_objects: returns all objects of the type, potentially with a filter applied.
-* create/update/delete: usual persistence operations.
+* create/update/delete: performs usual persistence operations.

-Base object class is defined in:
+The NeutronObject class is defined in:

 * neutron.objects.base

-For QoS, new neutron objects were implemented:
+For QoS, the following neutron objects have been implemented, each analogous to the database objects defined above:

-* QosPolicy: directly maps to the conceptual policy resource, as defined above.
-* QosBandwidthLimitRule: class that represents the only rule type supported by initial QoS design.
+* QosPolicy
+* QosBandwidthLimitRule
+* QosDscpMarkingRule

 Those are defined in:

 * neutron.objects.qos.policy
 * neutron.objects.qos.rule

-For QosPolicy neutron object, the following public methods were implemented:
+For the QosPolicy neutron object, the following public methods were implemented:

 * get_network_policy/get_port_policy: returns a policy object that is attached to the corresponding Neutron resource.
-* attach_network/attach_port: attach a policy to the corresponding Neutron resource.
+* attach_network/attach_port: attach a policy to the corresponding neutron resource.
-* detach_network/detach_port: detach a policy from the corresponding Neutron resource.
+* detach_network/detach_port: detach a policy from the corresponding neutron resource.

 In addition to the fields that belong to QoS policy database object itself,